hkuhn42/bottery/bottery.connector.telegram/README.md

 ## Features

-Currently only basic features are supported but extensions are planned.
+Currently only basic (text and basic attachments) features are supported but extensions are planned.

 ## Advanced